2goobers/firewalld-services/README.md

 # firewalld-services
-Collection of firewalld service xmls
+Collection of firewalld service XMLs

+# How to use

 Add these XMLs to /etc/firewalld/services/